emberjs/guides.emberjs.com/README.md

 node tasks/update-versions
 ```

-Publish the searchable content with the new revision:
+Publish the searchable content with the new revision (not applicable for new versions using Algolia):

 ```shell
 node tasks/publish-search --engine ember-guides --environment production --revision $VERSION --api-key $API_KEY